NicoSwag/radiance-notes/Locations/Earth.md

 This is the OG earth, abandoned by humans and frozen over due to the radiance.
 An unhospitable wasteland, Pokemon are very aggressive and exposure to the virus is high.
-Everyone living on earth left or died, except for [[Hermit Guy]].
+Everyone living on earth left or died, except for [[Fang]].

 Sublocations: